w/ Michael McDonald

 (Peek died in July 2011 of fibrinous pericarditis.)

 Despite a few intermittent audio glitches, overall, the band sounded as good as they looked.
 And although it often can be jarring and actually serve as more of a distraction for the audience, America's use of onstage video imagery only enhanced their live presentation.

 Additional kudos also must go out to Fountains of Wayne drummer, Brian Young, who reportedly “caught the red-eye” in order to fill-in at the last minute for the band’s longtime drummer, Willie Leacox, who sadly was absent from the concert due to a family emergency.

 In addition to their string of hits, America

 With the holiday season upon us, America also incorporated a fistful of festive favorites into their set, including such original tunes as “A Christmas to Remember” and “California Christmas,” as well as standards including “Silent Night” and the rousing, show-ending Burl Ives classic, “Holly Jolly Christmas.”

-Although headliner Michael McDonald certainly did deliver a quality show, it appeared to me once again that the best band doesn’t necessarily always play last!
+Although headliner Michael McDonald certainly did deliver a quality show, it appeared to me once again that the best act doesn’t necessarily always play last!

 Author Christopher Long's latest book

 Also from Christopher Long...